GovStackWorkingGroup/bb-consent/README.md

 Govstack specs are published at [Gitbook - Govstack Global](https://docs.govstack.global/).

+You may view the Consent BB's latest publication directly on [https://govstack.gitbook.io/bb-consent/](https://govstack.gitbook.io/bb-consent/).

 Note that pushes to the `main` branch will automatically trigger a Gitbook build and deployment from the `/spec` directory.